villaa/DCRCDAQdoc/SLACtest/SLACtest_Plan.md

 ------------------------------------------

-**Overview:** We want to get an overall picture of the noise performance of the SQUIDs with the RevD board and work out the bugs in the tuning of SQUIDs with RevD, and HEMPT performance if possible.
+**Overview:** We want to get an overall picture of the noise performance of the SQUIDs with the RevD board and work out the bugs in the tuning of SQUIDs with RevD, and HEMT performance if possible.
 Some SQUID work has been done already with the RevD, so we wish to compare to those results from Bruce.

  1. connect to SQUIDs using the DCRC RevD interface and the ROOT tuning GUI
  2. tune each available SQUID form maximum modulation depth (1.6.8.3.3 and 1.6.8.3.6)
+ 3. test the ZAP of the SQUIDs via the Python scripts
- 3. obtain PSDs for the SQUIDs referred to input current (1.6.8.3.4)
+ 4. obtain PSDs for the SQUIDs referred to input current (1.6.8.3.4)
- 4. save modulation curves for the SQUIDs (1.6.8.3.4 and 1.6.8.3.6)
+ 5. save modulation curves for the SQUIDs (1.6.8.3.4 and 1.6.8.3.6)
- 5. compare modulation curves and PSDs to previous values obtained by Bruce (1.6.8.3.5)
+ 6. compare modulation curves and PSDs to previous values obtained by Bruce (1.6.8.3.5)
- 6. connect to HEMPTs (1.6.8.3.3)
+ 7. connect to HEMTs (1.6.8.3.3)
- 7. get PSDs from HEMPTs (1.6.8.3.4)
+ 8. get PSDs from HEMTs (1.6.8.3.4)

 RevD Driver/ODB (Belina/Scott)
 ------------------------------